rocky-linux/documentation/docs/guides/backup/mirroring_lsyncd.md

 ## `lsyncd` configuration

-With either `lsyncd` install method, you will need a configuration file: */etc/lsyncd.conf*.
-The next section will tell you how to build a configuration file, and test it.
+With either `lsyncd` install method, you need a configuration file: */etc/lsyncd.conf*.
+The following section will tell you how to build and test a configuration file.

 ### Sample configuration for testing

-Here is an example of a simplistic configuration file that synchronizes */home* to another computer.
+Here is an example of a simplistic configuration file synchronizing */home* to another computer.
 Our target computer is going to be a local IP address: *192.168.1.40*

 ```bash
   settings {